mikemospan/COMP2511-Tutorial/tute10/FOR_TUTORS.md

 > https://create.kahoot.it/share/comp2511-week-10-kahoot/fba8b040-a51e-4731-ab2e-07199d92c3ac

-You can spend time with your tutor to review any topics in the course that you feel you want to build more confidence in.
+After that you can spend time with your tutor to review any topics in the course that you feel you want to build more confidence in.